-2 Model System
+2 Model system

-To illustrate the analysis techniques presented here, we use the quadratic forms presented in Berkes and Wiskott (2002) in the context of a theoretical model of self-organization of complex-cell receptive fields in the primary visual cortex (see also Berkes & Wiskott, 2005b).
-In this section, we summarize the settings and main results of this example system.
+To illustrate the analysis techniques presented here we make use of the quadratic forms presented in (Berkes and Wiskott, 2002) in the context of a theoretical model of self-organization of complex-cell receptive fields in the primary visual cortex (see also Berkes and Wiskott, 2005b).
+In this section we summarize the settings and main results of this example system.

 We generated image sequences from a set of natural images by moving an input window over an image by translation, rotation, and zoom and subsequently rescaling the collected stimuli to a standard size of 16×16 pixels.
-For efficiency reasons, the dimensionality of the input vectors x was reduced from 256 to 50 input dimensions and whitened using principal component analysis (PCA).
+For efficiency reasons the dimensionality of the input vectors x was reduced from 256 to 50 input dimensions and whitened using principal component analysis (PCA).
 We then determined quadratic forms (also called functions or units in the following) by applying SFA to the input data.
-SFA is an implementation of the temporal slowness principle (see Wiskott & Sejnowski, 2002, and references there).
-Given a finite-dimensional function space, SFA extracts the functions that, applied to the input data, return output signals that vary as slowly as possible in time (as measured by the variance of the first derivative) under the constraint that the output signals have zero mean and unit variance and are decorrelated.
+SFA is an implementation of the temporal slowness principle (see Wiskott and Sejnowski, 2002, and references therein): Given a finite dimensional function space, SFA extracts the functions that, applied to the input data, return output signals that vary as slowly as possible in time (as measured by the variance of the first derivative) under the constraint that the output signals have zero mean, unit variance, and are decorrelated.
 The functions are sorted by decreasing slowness.
-For analysis, the quadratic forms are projected back from the 50 first principal components to the input space.
-Note that the rank of the quadratic term after the transformation is the same as before, and it thus has only 50 eigenvectors.
+For analysis the quadratic forms are projected back from the 50 first principal components to the input space.
+Note that the rank of the quadratic term after the transformation is the same as before, and it has thus only 50 eigenvectors.

-The units receive visual stimuli as an input and can be interpreted as nonlinear receptive fields.
-They were analyzed with the algorithms presented here and with sine-grating experiments similar to the ones performed in physiology and were found to reproduce many properties of complex cells in V1-not only the primary ones, that is, response to edges and phase-shift invariance (see sections 4 and 5), but also a range of secondary ones such as direction selectivity, nonorthogonal inhibition, end inhibition, and side inhibition.
+The units receive visual stimuli as an input and can thus be interpreted as nonlinear receptive fields.
+They were analyzed with the algorithms presented here and with sine-grating experiments similar to the ones performed in physiology and were found to reproduce many properties of complex cells in V1, not only the primary ones, i.e. response to edges and phase-shift invariance (see Sects.
+4 and 5), but also a range of secondary ones such as direction selectivity, non-orthogonal inhibition, end-inhibition, and side-inhibition.